Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

 .. code-block:: console

-   $cargo concordium build --schema-out="/some/path/schema.bin"
+   $cargo concordium build --schema-out "/some/path/schema.bin"

 If using ``cargo concordium`` version 2.6.0 or newer then the schema can be output in JSON format that can be more suitable for use in dApps.
-When building the contract use ``--schema-json-out=DIR`` to output the schema for each contract in the module to a JSON file inside the directory ``DIR``.
+When building the contract use ``--schema-json-out DIR`` to output the schema for each contract in the module to a JSON file inside the directory ``DIR``.
 The directory must exist.

 .. code-block:: console

-   $cargo concordium build --schema-json-out="/some/path"
+   $cargo concordium build --schema-json-out "/some/path"

 Both ``--schema-out`` and ``--schema-json-out`` can be used at the same time and schemas in both formats will be output.

 .. code-block:: console

-   $cargo concordium build --schema-out="/some/path/schema.bin" --schema-json-out="/some/path"
+   $cargo concordium build --schema-out "/some/path/schema.bin" --schema-json-out "/some/path"

 Converting a binary schema to JSON
 ----------------------------------